kanokarob/Biome-Strongholds-Smithed/README.md

     - Emit particles to help indicate their aggression
     - Attack as though enchanted with Pickpocket
     - Have a chance to drop Enchanted Books of Pickpocket

+### Plains Stronghold
+- Generates in all Plains biomes, Beach Biomes, regular Rivers, and Windswept Hill biomes
+- Designed like Trail Ruins, featuring lots of Terraoccta, Mud Bricks, Stone Bricks, and regular Bricks
+- There is lots of Gravel and Suspicious Gravel throughout the Stronghold
+- Some rooms feature puzzles or hidden passages
+- Some rooms have variants of different sizes
+- Most End Portal Frames are hidden in Suspicious Gravel in the End Portal Room.
+Breaking the Suspicious Gravel will reveal the frame but trigger a trap.
+Brushing the Suspicious Gravel will reveal the frame safely
+- Trial Spawners and Vaults have a chance to eject Enchanted Books of Zombifying, a weapon enchantment that deals extra damage to living entities (like reverse Smite), and gives hit entities some negative effects
+- Trial Spawners spawn the following mobs:
+  - Zombified Villagers wielding Spears, that cannot be cured
+  - Skeletons wielding Spears
+  - Spiders
+    - Ominous Trial Spawners spawn Spider Jockeys, with the Skeleton riders wielding Spears
+  - Ravagers
+    - Reduced Scale, Health, and Attack Damage
+    - Attack as though enchanted with Zombifying
+    - Have a chance to drop Enchanted Books of Zombifying

 </details>